-Locals line up for sausage sandwiches in Frankfurt’s wonderful Kleinmarkthalle, an old-school market hall that was saved from developers by popular demand.
-The culinary pride of Frankfurt is Grüne Sosse, a green sauce made of sour cream blended with seven herbs, frequently served with beef, schnitzel, or hard-boiled eggs.
-You can also satisfy your craving for Leiterchen here ("mini-ladders,” or spare ribs — surprisingly meaty and salty).
+While you're at it, sample the culinary pride of Frankfurt: grüne Sosse, a green sauce made of sour cream blended with seven herbs, frequently served with beef, schnitzel, or hard-boiled eggs.
+You can also satisfy your craving for spare ribs, called Leiterchen here ("mini-ladders").

 From the seedy to the sublime, from skyscrapers to apple wine, Frankfurt gives you a frank look at 21st-century Germany that's well worth your time.